 Lunch:

-CHARM does NOT provide lunch or a space for lunch.
-Please plan accordingly.
+• CHARM does not provide lunch or a space for lunch.
+We encourage you to factor this into your planning.

 EXPLORE OUR Field Trips